 Our potency test implements advanced instrumentation and specialized methodology to identify and quantify select cannabinoids.
 We test for CBDV, CBGA, CBDA, CBG, CBD, THCV, CBN, Delta-9 THC, CBC and THCA.
 As one of the first laboratories to be certified for potency testing, we’ve now run thousands upon thousands of tests on just about every type of cannabis product.
 This has allowed us to fine-tune our potency test for any type of sample that comes our way.
 Our methods are validated for selectivity, linearity, precision and accuracy through both experimental design and statistical analysis to bring you the most accurate results possible.

 We offer the most extensive pesticide analysis panel for marijuana products in the State of Colorado.
 Relying on our decades of analytical testing experience and advanced instrumentation, we developed a testing method capable of screening for the MED required 15 compound panel at reporting limits as low as 5 parts per billion.
 It’s likely this kind of scientific dedication that’s earned us a reputation as the most thorough, reliable laboratory in the industry.
-Gobi Analytical is not certified by the State of Colorado for pesticide testing.
-These analyses are for research and development purposes only.
+Gobi Analytical is certified by the State of Colorado for pesticide testing.

 |The MED Required Pesticide Panel|